fdch/litrev/diss/README.txt

-# Database Music:A History, Technology, and Aesthetics of the Database in Music Composition
+# Database Music: A History, Technology, and Aesthetics of the Database in Music Composition

 ### Main text